 Allegations have been made on social media against the Competition and it’s founder (Stuart Low), that the purpose of the Competition is for financial gain and are therefore “making a fortune” from entrant’s images.
 This is absolutely and demonstrably false.

 It is a matter of public record that the Competition is run on a not for profit basis and that every penny is reinvested to promote photographers.
 All entry fees are used to fund the annual yearbook, cash prizes, exhibitions and prints.
 There is usually a shortfall which Mr Low meets with his own money.
 The panel of judges and others involved with organisation are all volunteers.
 No one has ever received payment.

 The book is sold only via the Competition website and in independent shops who suppport local business.
 All profits from sales are reinvested for the next Competition.
 Indepoendent book shops retain their profits.

 The exhibitions are fully funded by the Competition and sponsors and provide the platform for photographers to showcase and sell their work.
 All profits from prints sold at exhibitions are retained by the photographers.
 Where exhibitions take place in commercial galleries, it is standard for galleries to charge fees for print sales.
 The galleries deduct their standard fees and photographers retain all profits after fees are deducted.

 The Competition also provides a cost price print service and a facility for entrants to advertise their workshops or their own books on the official shop for all entrants.
-When these prints, workshops or books are sold, the photographer who owns their product or service keeps 100% of the profits.
-It should also be noted that where books are sold in trust shops such as the John Muir Trust, all the profits from book sales are kept by the trust and the money is used to fund the work the trusts do in maintaining our landscapes.
+Photographer s who use these services keep 100% of the profits.

 Founder’s and Sponsor’s contributions